By Eric Brandt

 Digital rearview mirror

 If you’re driving a wagon, chances are there’s going to be a full complement of cargo and/or people on some trips.
-This optional feature brings a clear rearward view without passengers’ heads or anything else getting in the way.
+This optional feature provides a clear rearward view, eliminating obstructions from passengers’ heads and other objects.

 Bowers & Wilkins audio

 The hushed cabin of a V90 Cross Country is an ideal environment to appreciate this clear and detailed 19-speaker/1,410-watt Bowers & Wilkins audio system.
-This is definitely one of our favorites and it’s optional in the top Ultra trim.
+This option is definitely one of our favorites.

-The V90 Cross Country employs a 2.0-liter 4-cylinder engine that’s both turbocharged and supercharged to create a respectable 295 hp and 310 lb-ft of torque.
+The V90 Cross Country is equipped with a 2.0-liter 4-cylinder engine that’s both turbocharged and supercharged, producing a respectable 295 hp and 310 lb-ft of torque.
 This goes to a standard all-wheel drive system through an 8-speed automatic transmission.

 Volvo provides bumper-to-bumper limited protection and powertrain protection for four years or 50,000 miles, whichever comes first.
 This is typical among European luxury vehicle manufacturers.
 The company also includes free scheduled maintenance for three years or 36,000 miles.